 Aweoweo Beach Park is my favorite spot for a lazy day at the beach.
 It has everything you need: bathrooms, showers, picnic tables, and a long stretch of beautiful sand.
 Plus, turtles are pretty much guaranteed when you snorkel!

-When my friends visit me and they want to spend a day at the beach, I take them to Aweoweo Beach Park because you won’t find the touristy crowd here.
+When my friends visit me, I take them to Aweoweo Beach Park because you won’t find the touristy crowd here.
 It’s just a nice, secluded beach park, tucked away in a residential area that even many locals don’t know exist.

 The best part is the turtle cleaning station here.
 Hop in and let me know what you see!